For more information about how Newcastle Carers can support you as an unpaid carer, please tell us your:

-Last year, we had an Artist in Resident work with us called Louise Underwood, who over a period of months created beautiful artwork together with carers.
+Last year, Artist in Resident Louise Underwood, worked with us and groups of carers over a period of months to create beautiful artwork.
 Many carers expressed that being involved in creating artwork had a positive affect on their wellbeing.

 There is a huge amount of evidence to suggest that arts and creative activities have health benefits for everyone.
-Therefore, during these current difficult times, Louise, will be sharing creative activities for carers to try.
+Therefore, during these uncertain and challenging times, Louise will be sharing creative activities for carers to try at home.
 Louise, explains, Lockdown Creative is something anyone and everyone can get involved with...

 "Art and creativity can be very good at helping us during tricky and worrying times...
 Recently, as the news has become more troubling, I have been thinking about all the lovely friends I made at Newcastle Carers.
 I remember that we would often talk about how being creative helps distract us from our worries for a little while.

 With this in mind, I thought that over the next few weeks/months, it would be great fun to put together small, regular creative projects which carers might like to have a go at.
 We could even share images of what you have done whilst in isolation.
 This would be a lovely way to keep in touch with each other and maybe have a bit of fun…

 The plan is to choose activities which do not need lots of resources or materials, hopefully using things you might find close at hand in the house."